gsoules/MkDocs/digital-archive/docs/index.md

 **To get started using the Digital Archive:**

 -   Get familiar with the terms and concepts below
+-   Peruse the [Glossary](/glossary) to learn the language of the Digital Archive
 -   See [Getting Started for Users](/user/getting-started-user)
 -   See [Getting Started for Archivists](/archivist/getting-started-archivist)